Dear incoming Jayhawk,

 Tip: Make copies of all important documents (i.e. VA certificate of eligibility letter, military orders, DD-214, etc.) and keep them in a binder.
 Never give away your only/last copy.

 The VA can take 8-10 weeks to process new GI Bill users' benefits, so complete your paperwork well before your first semester begins to ensure the VA has time to process/disperse benefit.
 At KU, on average, it takes up to 10 business days for us to send a complete packet to the VA.
 Peak times of the year can take longer.

 - If applicable (ONLY for students using Ch.
-33 Post-9/11 GI Bill who plan to live in Missouri during school), Yellow Ribbon application.
+33 Post-9/11 GI Bill who will live in Missouri during school), Yellow Ribbon application.